 PARASITES & DEWORMER

 Intestinal parasites are common in puppies and very often appear during a puppies early development.
-The puppies are dewormed several times (we typically use Strongid and DE) prior to them going to their new homes.
+The puppies are dewormed several times (we typically use Strongid & Ivomec) prior to them going to their new homes.
 We go to every length to treat and prevent intestinal parasites in our puppies.
 However, the stress of going to a new home and travel can actually result in the appearance of intestinal parasites after the puppy leaves.
 For prevention and treatment of internal parasites:

 Other Dewormers We Use